Holberton-Uy/hbnb-doc/part3/task_00_config.md

-### Modify the Application Factory to Include the Configuration
+### Task: Modify the Application Factory to Include the Configuration

 #### Objective
 Update the Flask Application Factory to include the configuration object.